-Prerequisites: CRJU 3300, CRJU 3310, CRJU 3401, CRJU 3402, CRJU 3600, and CRJU 3700.
-An application and integration of core an related criminal justice courses to contemporary criminal justice issues.
+Prerequisites: CRJU 3300, CRJU 3310, CRJU 3401, CRJU 3402, CRJU 3600, CRJU 3700, and senior status or permission of the instructor.
+An application and integration of core and related criminal justice courses to contemporary criminal justice issues.

-CRJU 4900 Directed Study in Criminal Justice

-Prerequisite: major in Criminal Justice; permission of the student's advisor, the instructor, and the Criminal Justice coordinator or department head.
+CRJU 4900 Directed Study in Criminal Justice 3-0-3 to 6-0-6 Prerequisite: major in Criminal Justice; permission of the student's advisor, the instructor, and the Criminal Justice coordinator or department head.
 Graded "Satisfactory" or "Unsatisfactory."
 A study in an area not covered in other criminal justice courses; allows the student to explore in more detail a topic which is normally covered in criminal justice courses.
 May be taken for a maximum of 6 credit hours.

-CRJU 4910 Internship in Criminal Justice

-3 or 6 hours credit

-Prerequisite: major in Criminal Justice; permission of the student's advisor, internship coordinator, and the coordinator Criminal Justice application: application forms must be submitted prior to midterm of the semester before internship.
+CRJU 4910 Internship in Criminal Justice 3 or 6 hours credit Prerequisite: major in Criminal Justice; permission of the student's advisor, internship coordinator, , and the coordinator Criminal Justice application: application forms must be submitted prior to midterm of the semester before internship.
 Graded "Satisfactory" or "Unsatisfactory."
 Supervised, practical experience in an appropriate criminal justice agency; an opportunity for students to demonstrate maturity and judgements to discover the integration between theory and practice.